 King James Bible

-The King James Bible is an early modern English revision that became one of the most influential forms of the Bible in the English-speaking world.
-It matters because its wording, manuscript base, and institutional politics have shaped how generations of readers imagine what the Bible says and what counts as faithful translation.
+The King James Bible is an early modern English revision of earlier English translations that became one of the most influential Bible versions in the English-speaking world, shaping translation traditions, manuscript debates, and popular ideas about biblical wording.

 Redirected from: KJV, King James Version